The Terror (1928 film)

-The Terror is a 1928 American pre-Code horror film written by Harvey Gates and directed by Roy Del Ruth, based on the 1927 play of the same name by Edgar Wallace.
+The Terror is a lost 1928 American pre-Code horror film written by Harvey Gates and directed by Roy Del Ruth, based on the 1927 play of the same name by Edgar Wallace.
 It was the second "all-talking" motion picture released by Warner Bros., following Lights of New York.
 It was also the first all-talking horror film, made using the Vitaphone sound-on-disc system.